Audi R10 TDI: Engine and transmission

 Dow Automotive also developed and manufactured a specialised diesel particulate filter (DPF) for the R10.
 The particulate filter consisted of a chemically treated ceramic honeycomb structure, which had a distinct microstructure that reduced weight and had a high porosity.
 The filters were so efficient that exhausts from the engine were practically transparent, and the exhaust note was around 5 dB quieter than the R8, at 105 dB.
 Allan McNish said the exhaust was so quiet that above 100 mph, the sound of wind rushing by was louder than the engine itself, making downshifting hard to do by ear.
 A complication with the diesel particulate filters arose when deciding where to mount them; Audi eventually settling on mounting them aftwards at the end of the exhaust pipes.
 This somewhat disturbed the R10's weight distribution, with Baretsky commenting that "We'd be happier to have them [the filters] closer to the engine, but this would have put them in the middle of the rear axle".
 After the 2006 race, Baretsky was said to have wiped the inside of the No. 8's exhaust pipes whilst the car was in parc fermé, and Ralf Jüttner, team director of Joest Racing, remarked that afterwards "the napkins were as pristine-white as before".

 The immense power produced by the engine also required a new gearbox.
-A favourable torque curve meant that a 6-speed like the one found in the R8 was unnecessary, and Xtrac provided a 5-speed pneumatically-actuated sequential with a ZF Sachs ceramic clutch, and Megaline supplied the gearbox control software.
-The new gearbox, despite the reinforcements made to handle the torque of the engine, turned out to be lighter than the R8's gearbox.
+A favourable torque curve meant that a 6-speed like the one found in the R8 was unnecessary, and Xtrac provided a 5-speed pneumatically-actuated sequential with a ZF Sachs ceramic clutch, and Megaline supplied the gearbox control system.
+Despite the vastly superior torque, the new gearbox is lighter than the R8's gearbox.
+It is a thin walled aluminium casting, as opposed to its predecessor's Ricardo magnesium case.
 Bosch also supplied the car with its Acceleration Slip Regulation unit.

 Along with the engine's high power and torque figures, its efficiency was among the highest in racing engines of its era.
 The car's fuel kilometrage at the 2006 and 2008 24 Hours of Le Mans was 5.73 mpgUS, and 45.56 L/100km, respectively (the latter race being hampered by rain).
 In comparison, a 2007 Formula One car was said to have a fuel efficiency of around 75 L/100km.
 This efficiency meant that the R10 was able to run longer stints than the R8, and proved to be integral to Audi's success at the Circuit de la Sarthe.
 Victory at the 2006 race saw Audi run 4 more laps per stint than its closest competitor, the petrol-powered Pescarolo-Judd, and victory at the 2008 24 Hours of Le Mans came courtesy of the diesel Peugeot 908 HDi FAP needing to pit a lap earlier than the R10 to take on fuel, despite being a quicker car.